FZJ-INM1-BDA/siibra-python/README.rst

 ``siibra-python``\ ’s documentation is hosted on https://siibra-python.readthedocs.io.
 The documentation includes a catalogue of documented code examples that walk you through the different concepts and functionalities.
 As a new user, it is recommended to go through these examples - they are easy and will quickly provide you with the right code snippets that get you started.
-Furthermore, a set of jupyter notebooks demonstrating more extensive example usecases are maintained in the `siibra-tutorials <https://github.com/FZJ-INM1-BDA/siibra-tutorials>`__ repository.
+Furthermore, a set of jupyter notebooks demonstrating more extensive example use cases are maintained in the `siibra-tutorials <https://github.com/FZJ-INM1-BDA/siibra-tutorials>`__ repository.
 We are working on a full API documentation of the library.
 You find the current status on readthedocs, but be aware that it is not yet complete and as up-to-date as the code examples.

 If you run into issues, please open a ticket on `EBRAINS support <https://ebrains.eu/support/>`__ or file bugs and